CaptainCrowbar/rs-interval/docs/interval.md

 given operation to elements of the argument intervals.
 The result will always be empty if any argument is empty.
-Most of these are defined only for integral and continuous interval categories, except for the division operators, which are only defined for continuous intervals.
+Most of these are defined only for integral and continuous interval categories, except for the division operators, which are only defined for `Scalar` types.

-The unary plus operator simply returns its argument and is included only for equivalence with the ordinary arithmetic operators.
+The unary plus operator simply returns its argument and is included only for symmetry with the ordinary arithmetic operators.

 The division operators return a set rather than an interval because division may result in two disjoint intervals if the divisor includes values on both sides of zero.
 Division by zero is assumed never to happen; zero is excluded from the divisor interval if it is present.
 The result will be an empty set if the divisor contains only the single value zero.

 ### Formatters